Preface: I am going to use “male” and “female” in the sense of genetic traits based on XY and XX chromosomes, but using the gendered words.

 Male skin is 25% thicker, makes more collagen (so they don’t need or worry about anti-aging as much), and they have more hair growth which means a greater deal of sebum production which causes more blackheads.
 Men’s faces deal with more problems like ingrown hairs, blackheads, and large pores.

-The rest is preferences that many of us have been taught over our lifetimes.
+The rest are preferences that many of us have been taught over our lifetimes.
 Gendered marketing started in the 1920’s and was used for girls and boys toys but since then has exploded into every market.
 Look at some of the crazy shit companies make for him and her!

 Your skin care and body products are meant for your skin type: dry, oily, aging, sensitive or, normal.
 That’s all you need to care about.
 Market trends are pushing away from scents in general because of allergies but if you like the smell of lavender who cares!
 Like it.
 If you like your pits to smell like New Irish Car then go with it!
 Don’t want to smell like anything?
 Then keep to sensitive skin care lines or search out for a line that doesn’t add perfumes or fragrances in general.